Informo/specs/content/information-distribution/node.md

 ## Other types of nodes

 Nodes that aren't entry nodes are named "relay nodes".
+Although they cannot be used by client implementations in order to retrieve articles from the Matrix room, they are still useful as they can relay articles to other nodes that are out of reach from the articles' emitter(s).
+For example, if a node `A` can't reach a node `B` but can reach a node `C`, even if `C` isn't an entry node, `A`'s information will eventually manage to reach `B` via `C` thanks to pings.